yanis112/SOTA_machine_learning/README.md

 I'm unable to extract information from images directly, but if you provide me with the text, I can help format it in markdown.
 I'm unable to extract technical information from the image you provided.
 If you can describe the content or share the details, I’d be happy to help format that information for you!
 I'm unable to extract information from the image directly.
 If you can describe the content or share the text, I'll be happy to help format the information for you!
+I'm unable to extract or analyze the technical information from the image.
+If you can provide details or text from it, I can help format it according to your request.
 ### Image Generation 🖌️

 * **FLUX**: A State-of-the-Art Image Generation Model